Domain home on a PV

 $ ./create-domain-on-aks.sh

+The script will take some time to run.
 The script will print the Administration Server address after a successful deployment.
 To interact with the cluster using kubectl, use az aks get-credentials as shown in the script output.

 You now have created an AKS cluster with Azure Files NFS share to contain the WLS domain configuration files.
 Using those artifacts, you have used the operator to create a WLS domain.